osrf/ros2multirobotbook/src/security.md

 ROS 2 contains tools that help create and load the needed security artifacts to enable DDS-security.
 RoMi-H makes uses of these tools in order to enable security on its ROS 2 elements.
-A brief introduction to these tools and its usage is provided here, however, for a deeper understanding of the whole system, please refer to the documenation of the [ROS 2 DDS-Security integration][SROS].
+A brief introduction to these tools and its usage is provided here.
+For a deeper understanding of the whole system, please refer to the documenation of the [ROS 2 DDS-Security integration][SROS].

 ### DDS-Security overview